Last updated: 12 March at 2:30 a.m. ET

 Each price represents a probability, so an 85¢ ‘Yes’ contract means the market believes there is an 85% chance of a win.
 To learn more about the impact of precursor events and how to spot the best value picks, read our complete guide to Oscars prediction markets.

-Is an 85% probability a lock for Paul Thomas Anderson?
-While 85% is a commanding lead, it is not a certainty.
+While 90% is a commanding lead, it is not a certainty.
 In prediction markets, locks are generally considered prices above 92¢.
-A surprise upset at the DGA Awards could still cause the price to drop 30-40¢ in a single evening.
+However, given the fact that there were no surprise upsets at the DGA or BAFTA, it’s highly unlikely that Paul Thomas Anderson’s price will drop significantly before the Oscars.